Mercedes-Benz W 196 R

 The result was a straight 8 in-line engine, mounted into a spaceframe at a 53-degree angle, featuring Bosch direct fuel injection and the desmodromic valves.
 With two blocks of four cylinders, 3-inch bore and 2.7-inch stroke, it adhered to the 2.5-litre limit and produced 256 bhp at 8260 rpm.

 The car had an almost perfect balance due to strategic positioning of heavier elements, with the water and oil coolers at the front and the tanks holding petrol and oil in the tail.
 The steering was worm-and-sector, the 5-speed manual gearbox was mounted in unit with the differential, and the light alloy drum brakes were mounted inboard at all four corners to reduce the unsprung weight.
-In keeping with the Silver Arrows nickname that had been given to Mercedes race cars, the two body styles (streamlined for high-speed tracks and open-wheeled for traditional tracks) were constructed in glittering aluminum.
+In keeping with the Silver Arrows nickname that had been given to Mercedes race cars, the two body styles (streamlined for high-speed tracks and open-wheeled for traditional tracks) were constructed in glittering aluminium.

 The W 196 made its debut on July 4th 1954 at the Reims-Gueux circuit in France, where it finished first and second place driven by Juan Manuel Fangio and Karl Kling respectively.
 This put all other manufacturers on notice: to win, they would need to pick up the pace.
 In 1955, improvements to the car brought its power up to 290 bhp at 8500 rpm as Mercedes-Benz continued to spare no expense maintaining their dominance.
 Over 14 months between 1954 and 1955, the Mercedes-Benz W 196 entered twelve Grand Prix events – winning nine of them.